 One of the World’s Premier Nanoscience Research Institutions

-Supported by the Department of Energy Ofﬁce of Basic Energy Sciences (BES) through their Nanoscale Science Research Center (NSRC) program, the Molecular Foundry is a national User Facility for nanoscale science serving over a thousand academic, industrial and government scientists around the world each year.
-Users come to the Foundry to perform multidisciplinary research beyond the scope of an individual’s own laboratory.
+Supported by the Department of Energy Office of Basic Energy Sciences (BES) through their Nanoscale Science Research Center (NSRC) program, the Molecular Foundry is one of five national User Facilities for nanoscale science that serves over 1000 academic, industrial and government scientists around the world each year.
+Users come to the Foundry to perform multidisciplinary research beyond the reach of an individual’s own laboratory.
 By taking advantage of the Foundry’s broad spectrum of core capabilities and expertise, users increase the scope, technical depth, and impact of their research.
-Moreover, while at the Foundry, users access Lawrence Berkeley National Laboratory’s diverse scientiﬁc community that includes other user facilities, including the Advanced Light Source (ALS) and National Energy Research Scientiﬁc Computing Center (NERSC), and the Joint Genome Institute (JGI), as well as the Energy Innovation Hubs, such as the Joint Center for Artiﬁcial Photosynthesis (JCAP) and Joint Center for Energy Storage Research (JCESR), the Liquid Sunlight Alliance (LiSA), the Joint BioEnergy Institute (JBEI), and a number of local Energy Frontier Research Centers (EFRCs).
+Moreover, while at the Foundry, users access LBNL’s diverse scientific community that includes other user facilities, including the Advanced Light Source (ALS), National Energy Research Scientific Computing Center (NERSC), and the Joint Genome Institute (JGI), as well as the Energy Innovation Hubs, such as the Joint Center for Energy Storage Research (JCESR), the Liquid Sunlight Alliance (LiSA), the Joint BioEnergy Institute (JBEI), and a number of local Energy Frontier Research Centers (EFRCs).